MOBILE CONSTRUCTION Stainless Steel: for the arms.

 keeps it static free.

 One of my favorite places...
 The National Gallery of Art, Washington D.C.
 When I was very young I visited the gallery with my parents.
-I was up on the second landing watching these huge petals of this giant red mobile, Calder had designed for the gallery in the 70's.
+I was up on the second landing watching these huge petals of this giant red mobile, modern artists had designed this art just for the gallery in the 70's.
 I was hooked, but didn't know it!
-This experience layed dormant until later I realized my purpose in life... to make beautiful mobiles like Calder.
+This experience layed dormant until later I realized my purpose in life... to make beautiful mobiles like a real modern artist and become who I need to be.

-Visit HERE the virtual art gallery of Alexander Calder in the National Galler of Art.
+Visit HERE the virtual art gallery of modern artistsOOAK2019/zeno_I_13x7h_00.jpg in the National Gallery of Art.

 Any problems, ideas, or questions please.... email me